thejenniferpattee/earcle-preflight/README.md

 **What it is:**

-A data-only repo for EARCLE content: XXX
+Data-only repo for EARCLE content: the preflight spec, checks catalog, scoring, and example reports.

 **What’s real vs planned:**